 Recipe Notes and Variations

 - Don’t want bacon in your fried rice?
-Try adding sun-dried tomatoes or a little bit of peanut butter to give it that extra burst of flavor.
+Try adding sun-dried tomatoes or a little bit of peanut butter to give it that extra burst of flavor and umami.

 - Make sure to chill your rice before you add it to the skillet.
 The best fried rice is made with cold rice since warm rice will not fry well when it hits the hot pan.